cbdq-io/testinfra-bdd/README.md

     # The expected mode must be specified as an octal.
     And the TestInfra file mode is 0o544

+  Scenario: File Executable Checks
+    Given the TestInfra host with URL "docker://sut" is ready When the TestInfra file is /bin/ls
+    Then the TestInfra file is present
+    And the TestInfra file is executable

   Scenario: Group Checks
     Given the TestInfra host with URL "docker://sut" is ready When the TestInfra group is "ntp"